Alfresco/acs-packaging/docs/build_and_release.md

 3. **release**: On release and master branches, where the commit message includes `[release]`, this stage creates `${project.version}` tags (e.g. `7.0.0`, `7.0.0-A20`) of `alfresco/alfresco-content-repository-aws` and `alfresco/alfresco-content-repository`.
 These are in addition to the tags created in the *docker-latest* stage.
-3. **publish**: Artifact deployment to AWS Release bucket for access by customers.
+3. **publish**: On release and master branches, where the commit message includes `[publish]`, this stage copies artifacts to the AWS Release bucket for access by customers.